Bring It On Again

-Bring It On Again is a 2004 American cheerleading comedy film directed by Damon Santostefano and starring Anne Judson-Yager and Bree Turner.
+Bring It On Again is a 2004 American direct-to-video teen sports comedy film directed by Damon Santostefano and written by Claudia Grazioso, Brian Gunn and Mark Gunn.
+It stars Anne Judson-Yager, Faune A. Chambers, Bree Turner, Bethany Joy Lenz and Richard Lee Jackson.

-This film is a sequel to Bring It On series, but there are no recurring cast members or canonical references to the previous film.
-Bring It On Again is also the only sequel of the four that shared the same producers.
+It is the second installment in the Bring It On film series.
+Although marketed as a sequel to Bring It On (2000), it features new characters and none of the original film's cast members.
+The film was released by Universal Pictures directly to home video on January 13, 2004.

 Plot

 Whittier arrives at the fictional California State College, hoping to join the national champion varsity cheerleading team.
-She meets up with her friend from cheer camp, Monica, and they both put on impressive performances at the tryouts.
+She meets her friend from cheer camp, Monica, and they both put on impressive performances at tryouts.
 Head cheerleader Tina is ready to ask them to join the team, but fellow cheerleader Greg goes a step further, telling Tina that Whittier will be the next head cheerleader.
-This angers Tina's pal, Marni, who had the position staked out, but at the urging of Dean Sebastian, Tina goes along with the plan and takes Whittier under her wing.
+This angers Tina's pal, Marni, who had the position staked out, but at Dean Sebastian's urging, Tina goes along with the plan and takes Whittier under her wing.

 Whittier meets Derek, a campus D.J. who immediately takes an interest in her.
-Tina is very demanding and domineering and warns Whittier that Derek is not the type of boy she should be dating.
-Monica is bothered by Tina's meddling, but Whittier momentarily lets her cheerleading ambition get the better of her, and betrays Derek.
+Tina is demanding and domineering, and she warns Whittier that Derek is not the type of boy she should be dating.
+Monica is bothered by Tina's meddling, but Whittier momentarily lets her cheerleading ambition get the better of her and betrays Derek.
 Tina is upset with Monica's sassy attitude and punishes her, which leads to an injury.
 She forces Whittier to choose between her friendship and the squad.
 Whittier and Monica get fed up with Tina's tyranny and quit the cheerleading team, but Whittier's school spirit cannot be suppressed.

 With Monica's help, she gathers up the outcasts from the drama club, the dance club, and other groups that have lost their funding in favor of the cheerleading program, and forms a ragtag squad of her own, determined to battle the varsity squad for a spot at the national championship.
 The two teams end up competing for the spot at nationals, with Whittier's squad ultimately winning.
-Afterward, Whittier offers Tina a spot on her squad, a position that Tina initially refuses but ends up wanting.
+Afterward, Whittier offers Tina a spot on her squad, a position Tina initially refuses but later wants.
 The film ends with Tina sucking up to Whittier and Monica, deciding she wants to be on their squad after all, while Marni throws a comical fit.